hakuhodo-technologies/scope-rl/basicgym/README.md

 ## Overview

 *BasicGym* is an open-source simulation platform for synthetic simulation, which is written in Python.
 The simulator is particularly intended for reinforcement learning algorithms and follows [OpenAI Gym](https://gym.openai.com) and [Gymnasium](https://gymnasium.farama.org/)-like interface.
-We design SyntheticGym as a configurative environment so that researchers and practitioner can customize the environmental modules including `StateTransitionFunction` and `RewardFunction`
+We design SyntheticGym as a configurative environment so that researchers and practitioners can customize the environmental modules including `StateTransitionFunction` and `RewardFunction`

-Note that SyntheticGym is publicized under [scope-rl](../) repository, which facilitates the implementation of offline reinforcement learning procedure.
+Note that SyntheticGym is publicized under [scope-rl](../) repository, which facilitates the implementation of the offline reinforcement learning procedure.

 ### Basic Setting